-- SwimCount has a sensitivity of 96% and specificity of 91%.
-This means that if the test shows that your sperm has more than 5 million progressive motile sperm cells, it is 96% likely that the test result is correct.
-If the test shows that your sperm has less than 5 million progressive motile sperm cells per ml., it is 91% likely that the result is correct.
+SwimCount has a sensitivity of 96% and specificity of 91%.
+This means that if the test shows that your semen sample has less than 5 million Progressive Motile Sperm Cells, it is 96% likely that the test result is correct.
+If the test shows that your semen sample has more than 5 million Progressive Motile Sperm Cells per ml., it is 91% likely that the result is correct.

 Why is SwimCount better than the other test kits already available on the market?

-- SwimCount is the only home test that is able to measure the concentration of progressive motile sperm cells which are the only sperm cells that can make a woman pregnant.
-SwimCount does not just measure your total count of cells in your sperm but is able to seperate the "good and useable/progressive" sperm cells from the rest and thereby is able to give you an accurate answer to your fertility potential.
+SwimCount is the only home test that is able to measure the concentration of Progressive Motile Sperm Cells which are the only sperm cells that can fertilize an egg and therby make a woman pregnant.
+SwimCount does not just measure your total count of sperm cells in your ejaculate but is able to seperate the "good and useable/progressive" sperm cells from the rest and thereby is able to give you a valid answer to your fertility potential.